johnheaven/ambient-data-logger/README.md

 ## Multiple Picos

 You might have several Picos collecting data in different rooms or places.
-Currently, it just saves a separate CSV for each of these as a good-enough solution.
+Currently, it saves .

 ## Setup

-You need to copy the `example-settings.py` file to `settings.py` and enter the Pico IDs you want to search for (not UUIDs, although that might be a better approach in the future).
+You need to copy the `example-settings.py` file to `settings.py` and enter the Pico IDs you want to search for.
+You'll need the UUID of your Pico as a string.